LISA Pathfinder: Mission

-For the follow-up mission, LISA, the test masses will be pairs of 2 kg gold/platinum cubes housed in each of three separate spacecraft 2.5 million kilometers apart.
+LISA will have its test mass pairs free falling along the spacecraft-to-spacecraft axes, with micro-Newton thrusters controlling the spacecraft motion to follow the test masses.
+In LISA Pathfinder, however, the complete free fall was not possible, as the two test masses were enclosed in the same spacecraft.
+Hence, the spacecraft could follow only one of the two masses in its free fall, and was forced to apply feedback forces to the second test mass.
+This way, the spacecraft acted as an active shield to external noisy forces, especially the solar radiation pressure, whose magnitude would prevent the mission to reach its requirements.
+The main LISA Pathfinder science measurement was therefore the out-of-loop differential acceleration between the two test masses.

 Spacecraft design

 LISA Pathfinder was assembled by Airbus Defence and Space in Stevenage (UK), under contract to the European Space Agency.
 It carried a European "LISA Technology Package" comprising inertial sensors, interferometer and associated instrumentation as well as two drag-free control systems: a European one using cold gas micro-thrusters (similar to those used on Gaia), and a US-built "Disturbance Reduction System" using the European sensors and an electric propulsion system that uses ionised droplets of a colloid accelerated in an electric field.
 The colloid thruster (or "electrospray thruster") system was built by Busek and delivered to JPL for integration with the spacecraft.

 Instrumentation

 The LISA Technology Package (LTP) was integrated by Airbus Defence and Space Germany, but the instruments and components were supplied by contributing institutions across Europe.
 The noise rejection technical requirements on the interferometer were very stringent, which means that the physical response of the interferometer to changing environmental conditions, such as temperature, must be minimised.